Elisabethein/Playtech-Java-Assignment-2024/README.md

 - I thought it would be more optimal to check the amount before using algorithms to validate the iban or card number.
 - The users are written in the same order they were read from the file, which is different from the order in some example outputs, but I think it is more logical to keep the order consistent.
 - I am using a text file I created for the country codes, to make the country check more dynamic and factually correct.
-- The outputs for incorrect car type differ from the examples, because I wanted to include the status and message both in the output.
+- The outputs for incorrect card type may differ from the examples, because I wanted to include the status and message both in the output.
+Some examples were missing one or another.

+  ## Running the project

+  To run the project, you can use terminal and specify all paths of input and output files.

+  Example:
+  java TransactionProcessorSample.java <users-imput.csv> <transactions-input.csv> <bins-input.csv> <balances-output.csv> <events-output.csv>